nwutils/get-windows-shortcut-properties/README.md

 ## OS Support

-Only works on Windows OS's that has PowerShell installed.
+Only works on Windows OS's that have PowerShell installed.

 * * *